CityOfLosAngeles/param-transpo-model/README.md

 1. Search for or find `//Add layers to be queried for intersecting / overlapping features`
 2. Insert the following line of code below with the name of the layer between in quotation marks `"INSERT NAME OF THE LAYER HERE": [],`
 3. Search for or find `//Initialize arrays to store the overlapping / intersecting features`
-4. Create a new array to store the queried features below with the format `var newArrayName = [];`
+4. Create a new array to store the queried features below with the format `let newArrayName = [];`
 5. Search for or find `//Search for features in these layers`
 6. Insert the following line of code below with the new layer name that was created `newLayerName.queryFeatures(query, selectInBuffer);`
 7. Search for or find `//Set up query features`
-8. Insert the following line of code below with the name of the featurelayer between the quotation marks `var newArrayName = layersAfterQuery["INSERT NAME OF LAYER HERE"];`
+8. Insert the following line of code below with the name of the featurelayer between the quotation marks `let newArrayName = layersAfterQuery["INSERT NAME OF LAYER HERE"];`

 ### How to update an existing data layer

 Find or search the data layer that needs to be updated by variable name or service URL.
 The data layer should be in the following format
 ```
-var layerName = new FeatureLayer("SERVICE URL", {
+const layerName = new FeatureLayer("SERVICE URL", {
     outFields: ['*'],
     opacity: 1,
     visible: false